 Tobacco generates enormous economic benefits in terms of agricultural employment, farm incomes, revenue generation and foreign exchange earnings.
 India is the world’s 2nd largest producer of tobacco with an estimated annual production of 800 million kgs.
 Although tobacco is grown on a meagre 0.24% of the country’s arable land, tobacco & tobacco products contribute more than Rs.72,000* crores in tax revenues.
-In addition, foreign exchange earnings through the export of tobacco & tobacco products garners around Rs.
-9,700 crores annually.
+In addition, foreign exchange earnings through the export of tobacco & tobacco products garners more than Rs.
+12,000 crores annually.

 Tobacco is an extremely important commercial crop, providing livelihood to 45.7 million farmers, farm labourers, tribals, women workers and their families.
 Tobacco is also a highly labour intensive and remunerative crop providing much higher returns than other crops grown in the region.